-Our self drive Namibia road trip uncovered mighty dunes & ancient cave paintings, tracked rhino and cheetah, and explored the barren Skeleton Coast.
+Our self-drive Namibia road trip uncovered mighty dunes & ancient cave paintings, tracked rhino and cheetah, and explored the barren Skeleton Coast.
 Here’s advice for your own 2-week Namibia itinerary.

 Namibia is wide open spaces end endless horizons.
 Rippling red rock canyons and bleak grey landscapes.
 Towering shifting dunes and crashing oceans.
 And there is no better way to see it all than on a Namibia road trip.

-But there is more than dramatic scenery.
 Cheetah, wild rhino and elephants roam the mesas and valleys of this ancient land and nowhere more so than in Etosha National Park which simply provides one of the greatest (and best value) self-drive safari experiences in the world.

-To top it all millennia-old paintings adorn cave walls, homemade gin and beer quenches your thirst and there is a warmth and friendliness to all you meet.
+Millennia-old paintings adorn cave walls, homemade gin and beer quenches your thirst and there is a warmth and friendliness to all you meet.

 START /